arighi/virtme-ng/README.md

-It is possible to specify a set of custom configs (.config chunk) in ~/.kc.config, these user-specific settings will override the default settings of virtme-configkernel (except for the mandatory configs that are required to boot and test the kernel inside qemu, using virtme).
+It is possible to specify a set of custom configs (.config chunk) in ~/.kc.config, these user-specific settings will override the default settings of virtme-configkernel (except for the mandatory configs that are required to boot and test the kernel inside qemu, using virtme-run).

 Then the kernel is compiled either locally or on an external build host (if the `--build-host` option is used); once the build is done only the required files needed to test the kernel are copied from the remote host if an external build host is used.

-Then the kernel is executed using virtme.
+Then the kernel is executed using the virtme module.
 This allows to test the kernel using a safe copy-on-write snapshot of the entire host filesystem.

 All the kernels compiled with KernelCraft have a `-rc` suffix to their kernel version, this allows to easily determine if you're inside a KernelCraft kernel